RJ-McReady/YInterceptTest/README.md

 # YInterceptTest
-Repository for the YIntercept process coding test
+Repository for the YIntercept process coding test.
+Data is not uploaded as the repo is public.